ABOUT AGT AND TRUSTEE-MANAGER

 Management keeps Board members abreast of key developments affecting AGT as well as material

 transactions so that the Board is kept fully aware of the affairs of AGT.

-All Directors have separate and independent access to Management, the Company, as well as the internal
+All Directors have separate and independent access to Management, the Company Secretary, as well as the

-and external auditors at all times.
-At least one Company Secretary (and/or his/her authorised designates)
+internal and external auditors at all times.
+The Company Secretary (and/or his authorised designates) attends

-also attend to corporate secretarial administration matters.
+applicable to the Trustee-Manager and AGT are complied with.
 The appointment and removal of the Company

 The Trustee-Manager has in place procedures to enable Directors, whether as a group or individually,

 to obtain independent professional advice, as and when necessary, in furtherance of their duties.
 The

 appointment of such independent professional advisers is subject to approval by the Board.
 Any expenses

 and costs associated thereto will be borne by the Trustee-Manager.